MateusRyu/DigitalGarden/content/quartz/features/explorer.md

 Quartz features an explorer that allows you to navigate all files and folders on your site.
 It supports nested folders and is highly customizable.

 By default, it shows all folders and files on your page.
-To display the explorer in a different spot, you can edit the [[layout]].
+To display the explorer in a different spot, you can edit the [[../Quartz_layout]].

 Display names for folders get determined by the `title` frontmatter field in `folder/index.md` (more detail in [[authoring content | Authoring Content]]).
 If this file does not exist or does not contain frontmatter, the local folder name will be used instead.